rhwhite/numeric_old_2022/_sources/ugradsyllabus20.rst.txt

    -  Estimate: 8 hours

-   -  Quiz #1 Objectives [2]_ pertaining to Lab 1 sections 4-6
+   -  Quiz #1 Objectives [2]_ pertaining to Lab 1 sections
+      Introduction, Discretization, Difference Approximations to the
+      First Derivative

-   -  Quiz #2 Objectives pertaining to Lab 1 and Lab 2 sections 4-5.
+   -  Quiz #2 Objectives pertaining to Lab 1 all sections and Lab 2
+      sections Introduction, Accuracy of Difference Approximations

    -  Assignment: See web.